 Fr.
 Bob Zilliox, the new pastor at Sacred Heart of Jesus

-newcomers call to register at the Shrine, the secretary should not just take
+newcomers call to register, the secretary should not just take

 down their address and send out a box of envelopes.
-Instead, she should
+Instead, they should

-During this visit, the pastor has the opportunity to get to
+During this pastoral visit, the pastor has the opportunity to get to

 know newcomers and let them know how valuable they are to the parish.

 Best of all, it happens on their home turf.
 Much can be learned by observing